Atlanta — Project at ULL part of streamlined core businesses.

 Carter’s Higher Education and Campus Innovation Team is currently leading a $100 million, 2,000-bed program at the University of Louisiana-Lafayette.

-The multi-phased project consists of renovation, design, construction and expansion of the university's existing student housing in the Rose Garden and Taft/Tulane communities.
-All phases are scheduled to be complete by 2012.
+The multi-phased project consists of renovation, design, construction and expansion of the university’s existing student housing in the Rose Garden and Taft/Tulane communities.
+All phases are scheduled to be completed by 2012.

 The multi-phased project consists of renovation, design, construction and expansion of the University’s existing student housing inventory in the Rose Garden and Taft/Tulane communities.
 The project will comprise 2,000 new beds and approximately 1,000 spaces of structured parking.
 All phases are scheduled to be completed by August 2012.